internet-computer-protocol/evm-rpc-canister/README.md

 ## Canister

-The EVM RPC canister runs on the 31-node fiduciary subnet with the following principal: [`7hfb6-caaaa-aaaar-qadga-cai`](https://dashboard.internetcomputer.org/canister/7hfb6-caaaa-aaaar-qadga-cai).
+The EVM RPC canister runs on the [fiduciary subnet](https://internetcomputer.org/docs/current/concepts/subnet-types#fiduciary-subnets) with the following principal: [`7hfb6-caaaa-aaaar-qadga-cai`](https://dashboard.internetcomputer.org/canister/7hfb6-caaaa-aaaar-qadga-cai).

 Refer to the [Reproducible Builds](#reproducible-builds) section for information on how to verify the hash of the deployed WebAssembly module.